manifestinteractive/boxy-brown/README.md

 ### Step 4:

-Using the Wiring Instruction, wire the Bluetooth Module into the correct holes on the MP3 Shield.
+Using the [Wiring Instructions](#wiring-instructions), wire the Bluetooth Module into the correct holes on the MP3 Shield.
 You do not need to solder anything just yet, as it will be easier to do this one you place the MP3 Shield on top of the Ardiono Uno.
 Once this is done, you can attach the MP3 Shield to the Arduino Uno and solder all the pins needed to make the connections.

 See the [MP3 Shield Assembly Documentation](https://learn.adafruit.com/adafruit-music-maker-shield-vs1053-mp3-wav-wave-ogg-vorbis-player) if you need further assistance.